Pseudorizer/NEA-GCSE-VB-Code-CLI/README.md

 # GCSE NEA Visual Basic Code, **CLI**

+# Since This No Longer Counts Towards Our Grade, I Have No Issue Putting Something Like This Out Here

 # Features

 * Automatic creation of required files and folders as set out in brief (DOES NOT include questions and answers files).
 Lets the user choose the folders name